soupglasses/advent-of-code/2020/07 - Handy Haversacks/tests.rst

 Returns the total amount of bags required to fit into bag ``color``, following the given ``rules``.

-Note: Return includes the top most bag, subtract value by ``count`` to only count the total bags needed inside the parent bag.
+Note: Return includes the top most bag(s), subtract the return value by ``count`` to get total bags needed inside of parent bag.

 **Signature**: